linux-cultist/venv-selector.nvim/README.md

         settings = {
           search = {
             my_venvs = {
-              command = "fd 'python$' ~/.venv",
+              command = "fd python$ ~/.venv",
             },
           },
         },
       }

 ```
-The example command above launches a search for any path ending with `/bin/python` in the `~/Code` folder.
+The example command above launches a search for any path ending with `python` in the `~/Code` folder.
+Its using a regular expression where `python$` means the path must end with the word python.
 Here are the results:

 ```
 /home/cado/Code/Personal/databricks-cli/venv/bin/python